material-components/material-components-android/docs/foundations/PredictiveBack.md

 - [Side sheet](../components/SideSheet.md#predictive-back) (automatically for modal, standard and coplanar require integration)
 - [Navigation drawer](../components/NavigationDrawer.md#predictive-back) (automatically for `NavigationView` within `DrawerLayout`)

+**Note:** The Material Components above only automatically handle back on API Level 33+, and when the `android:enableOnBackInvokedCallback` manifest flag to `true`.
+This is to be consistent with the behavior of other AndroidX and Framework views, as well as to avoid taking precedence over any pre-existing back handling behavior that has already been implemented by apps.

 Future predictive back support is planned for the following Material Components:

 - Navigation bar / Bottom navigation view